 Exterior lighting generally operates from early evening through early morning, a period of little to no renewable energy generation, which means this lighting is primarily powered by carbon-dense fossil fuels.
 Fossil fuel use is a significant contributor to greenhouse gas emissions (GHG), poor air quality, water pollution and land degradation.
 In addition, low-quality exterior lighting characterized by poor color, inappropriate light distribution, and inadequate light levels has also been linked to increased crime rates and reduced physical activity within the surrounding community.

-CLTC is excited to announce an update to the Daylight Harvesting for Commercial Buildings Guide!
-This publication provides guidance towards meeting and exceeding California's 2019 Energy Code for daylight harvesting.
+CLTC is excited to announce an update to the Daylight Harvesting for Commercial Buildings publication!
+This in-depth tool provides guidance towards meeting and exceeding California's 2019 Energy Code for daylight harvesting.

 The CLTC is excited to announce a new publication in our Lighting Best Practices series, the Daylight Harvesting for Commercial Buildings Guide!
 This publication provides guidance towards meeting and exceeding California's Building Energy Efficiency Standards for daylight harvesting.